 Evolutionary Biology Classics

-I have collected papers 'every evolutionary biologist should read,' as crowdsourced on Twitter #EvoBioClassics, in a Mendeley group here.
-I have PDFs for most of them - email me (turner<at>evolbio.mpg.de) if you need one.
+I have collected papers 'every evolutionary biologist should read,' as crowdsourced on Twitter #EvoBioClassics, in a Mendeley group here (must log in to Mendeley first) and as a reference list here.
+I have PDFs for most of them - email me (firstname.lastname@example.org) if you need one.
 Students in my Evolution Classics seminar: start here when choosing papers to present.

 Hybrid Zone Inbred Strains